 Figure FS 7330-1.
 Schematic of transect locations for isolated wetlands

 Figure FS 7330-2.
-Schematic of potential transect configuration when adapting this method to larger connected wetlands.
+Schematic of potential transect configuration when adapting this method to larger connected wetlands

 Vegetation Sampling

 Use a separate field sheet (or section) for each transect.
 On the Vegetation Wetland Condition Index Field Sheet, sampling quadrats are in columns and plant species are in rows.